-You can use the same skillet you roasted the peppers in to cook the eggplants or broil them until charred.
+- You can use the same skillet you roasted the peppers on to cook the eggplants or broil both the peppers and eggplants until charred.
 Allow them to charr nicely on all sides then transfer to a bowl until cool enough to handle.

-Stir in the smoked paprika, oregano and mushrooms and cook a few minutes until most of the liquid has evaporated.
+- Stir in the smoked paprika, oregano and mushrooms and cook a few minutes until most of the liquid has evaporated.
 Add in the roasted peppers, eggplant and the San Marzano tomatoes together with the red wine.
 Give everything a good stir and bring to a simmer.
 Cover with a lid and cook for 45 minutes on low flame until the sauce has reduced and thickened to your liking.
 Season to taste with the sea salt.

 Meanwhile prepare the polenta:

-Divide the polenta between 4 bowls and top with the roasted eggplant ragu.
+- Divide the polenta between 4 bowls and top with the roasted eggplant ragu.
 Serve garnished with the fresh basil.
 Alternatively toss the sauce with rigatoni pasta instead of my polenta.